 What if the Implant “Doesn't Take?”

 Dental implants in their modern form have been used since the early 80's.
-In the last 30 years they have evolved into a very predictable and successful treatment option for patients with missing teeth.
-Statistically the success rate of implants has been 97-99% Factors such as uncontrolled systemic diseases (diabetes, thyroid diseases, some cancers, etc.), infections, smoking and poor oral hygiene all contribute to implant failure.
+In the last 30 years, they have evolved into a very predictable and successful treatment option for patients with missing teeth.
+Statistically, the success rate of implants has been 97-99% Factors such as uncontrolled systemic diseases (diabetes, thyroid diseases, some cancers, etc.), infections, smoking and poor oral hygiene all contribute to implant failure.
 In an extremely rare event when a dental implant fails, Dr. Kaplansky will remove it and either replace with another implant, or suggest an alternative solution.

 How Long Does the Dental Implant Treatment Process Take?

 “Typical” single implant treatment takes 3-4 month.
-After implant is placed your body starts to grow bone around it and locks it in place.
+After the implant is placed your body starts to grow bone around it and locks it in place.
 This is a slow process that spans over a period of 16 weeks.
 Many times implants can be placed and restored at the same time in one day!
 Especially multiple implants that are connected together to restore full arch of teeth.
 It all depends on the quality and quantity of surrounding bone as well as your general health and many other factors.
 Since there are so many variables, it's best to come in for a consultation and let Dr. Kaplansky examine you and explain everything in detail, providing you with a treatment plan that's best suited for your particular situation.

 Am I Too Old for Dental Implants?

 No!
 There is no upper age limitation.
-Dental implants are a wonderful option for getting rid of loose dentures and restoring your smile back to it's original shape.
-We offer both full size implants as well as mini implants and tailor treatment to each individual patients needs and wants.
-Dr. Kaplansky completed implant treatment on many patients in their80's and even 90's.
+Dental implants are a wonderful option for getting rid of loose dentures and restoring your smile back to its original shape.
+We offer both full-size implants as well as mini implants and tailor treatment to each individual patients needs and wants.
+Dr. Kaplansky completed implant treatment on many patients in their 80's and even 90's.
 The only “regret” we routinely hear from these happy patients is “I should've done this years ago”.